Prajwal208V/PreapBytes/react/README.md

-👉What are fragments?
+### What are fragments
 Why fragments are better than container divs?
      Fragments:"<> </> or <React.Fragment> </React.Fragment>" to return multiple elements.
 Fragments allows to group a list of children without adding extra nodes to        the  DOM. benfit of fragments:
                         1.use of div Increases the size of the DOM: DOM sizes get large when there are too many DOM nodes or HTML tags on your page or when these                              nodes are nested too deeply.
 As a result, the user’s browser consumes additional power to process an website, resulting in slow page load                         time and low page speed scores.()